AdaCore/gnatstudio/docs/users_guide/editing.rst

   No external editor is used and the contextual menus do not appear.

-In the cases that require an Emacs server, the project file currently used in GPS is set appropriately the first time Emacs is spawned.
-This means that if you load a new project in GPS or modify the paths of the current project, you should kill any running Emacs, so a new one is spawned by GPS with the appropriate project.
+In the cases that require an Emacs server, the project file currently used in GNAT Studio is set appropriately the first time Emacs is spawned.
+This means that if you load a new project in GNAT Studio or modify the paths of the current project, you should kill any running Emacs, so a new one is spawned by GNAT Studio with the appropriate project.

 Alternatively, explicitly reload the project from Emacs itself by using the :menuselection:`File --> Load Project` menu in :program:`emacs` (if